roryprimrose/roryprimrose.github.io/_posts/2005-02-06-creating-web-custom-controls-with-aspnet-11-part-iii-using-metadata-attributes.md

 I have noticed a few interesting things about the DefaultValue metadata attribute.
 String properties don't need to specify DefaultValue if the default value is an empty string.
 This seems to be the default value of DefaultValue (and no I am not trying to be funny).
 If a non-empty string is the value set for DefaultValue, an empty property value will be persisted in the page xml as a space.

  Boolean properties also have interesting behavior.
-If an empty string is specified in the xml data for a Boolean property (such as <CC1:ImageButton Selected=""&gt;) then the value stored in ViewState is a Boolean with the value of True.
+If an empty string is specified in the xml data for a Boolean property (such as &lt;CC1:ImageButton Selected=""&gt;) then the value stored in ViewState is a Boolean with the value of True.
 If the property attribute isn't defined at all in the xml, then the ViewState value is Nothing, in which case my code will return the default value, usually being False.
 This is different to normal Boolean behavior.
 For example, if you run code like this:

+{% highlight vb.net linenos %}
  Dim bTest As  Boolean = System.Boolean.Parse(vbNullString)
+{% endhighlight %}

 or this:

+{% highlight vb.net linenos %}
  Dim bTest As  Boolean = System.Boolean.Parse("")
+{% endhighlight %}

 then an exception will be raised.
 Our good friends at Microsoft are obviously doing a little extra behind the scenes to capture this issue.
 They must be identifying that the xml attribute is defined and converting an empty string to "True" when building the ViewStates internal value.